AVoidRunner/Bending-PinkFire/README.md

 # Bending-PinkFire
-A updated version of the BlueFire bending ability that launches Pink Fire where you're looking.
+A updated version of my BlueFire bending ability that launches Pink Fire where you're looking.